 Only certain bodily fluids contain transmissible levels of HIV.
-These are blood, cum, vaginal fluid and breast milk.
+These are blood, cum, vaginal fluid, anal mucous and breast milk.
 A person can only become infected with HIV if one of those fluids containing HIV enters their body and passes into the bloodstream.
-Fucking without condoms or other protections methods such as PrEP (pre exposure prophylaxis) and the sharing of injecting equipment are three of the known ways in which HIV is transmitted.
+Fucking without protection, such as condoms or PrEP (pre exposure prophylaxis), and the sharing of injecting equipment are two of the more common ways in which HIV is transmitted.

 Signs and Symptoms

-Seroconversion (noun) the period which immediately follows HIV infection.
+Seroconversion (noun) is the period which follows HIV infection.
 A term used to describe the period during which a person goes from being HIV negative to HIV positive.